rforcen/SphericalHarmonicsMac/README.md

 # SphericalHarmonicsMac
-macos cocoa xcode Spherical Harmonics mutithreading using simd
+macos cocoa xcode Spherical Harmonics implemented in metal shader and also mutithreading using simd